haan/Lightbot/README.md

    ```

 4. Save the file.
-5. Reload `index.html` in your browser.
+5. Reload the page (or rebuild).
 The game interface should now appear in your language.

 ---